 The cross, podium, overhead cabinet and drum wall was built and donated by Garfield Johnston.
 First Bookkeeper was Barb Archibald, followed by Dwight McNutt, Donald Cox, then Esther Provencher.

-After joining Victory Churches International, our church name was changed from Abundant Life Fellowship Church (ALFC) to Abundant Life Victory Church (ALVC).
+After joining Victory Churches International, our church name was changed from Abundant Life Fellowship Church to Abundant Life Victory Church.

 Pastor Dave left to work in a Victory church in Alberta and was replaced for a time by co-Pastors Steve McLean and Abe Brown, who later became our Pastor.
 After Pastor Abe left to be Dean of the Victory Bible School in Calgary, Pastors Maureen and Evan McNeely came from Red Deer Alberta.
 After two years here, they moved back out West.
 Then for about two years Pastors Brian and Teena Bourque, from Shemogue, New Brunswick until fall of 2003.